-Timeframe: Completed by October 30
+Timeframe: Completed by October 30th.

-- 1. Orientation on Process To begin the evaluation process, the Director of Education will meet with teachers, in a group and discuss the evaluation process and their roles and responsibilities within it.
+- 1. Orientation on Process To begin the evaluation process, the Director of Adolescent Education will meet with teachers, in a group and discuss the evaluation process and their roles and responsibilities within it.
 In this meeting, they will discuss any school priorities that should be reflected in teacher practice focus areas and Student Learning Objectives (SLOs), and they will commit to set time aside for the types of collaboration required by the evaluation and support process. - 2.
 Teacher Reflection and Goal-Setting The teacher examines student data, prior year evaluation, survey results, and the CCT Rubric for Effective Teaching 2014 to draft a proposed performance and practice focus area, a parent feedback goal, two SLOs and a student feedback goal (if required) for the school year.
 The teacher may collaborate in school wide teams to support the goal-setting process. - 3.
-Goal-Setting Conference The Director of Education will meet with the teacher to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
+Goal-Setting Conference The Director of Adolescent Education will meet with the teacher to discuss the teacher's proposed focus area, goals and objectives in order to arrive at mutual agreement about them.
 The teacher collects evidence about his/her practice and the evaluator collects evidence about the teacher's practice to support the review.
+The evaluator may request revisions to the proposed focus area(s), goals and objectives if they do not meet approval criteria.
+Approval serves as a confirmation that mutual agreement has been reached.